CopterExpress/clover/docs/en/assemble_4.md

     </div>

 6. Attach two 15 mm spacers to the top carbon deck using M3x8 screws.
-7. Attach two 15 mm spacers to the top carbon deck and the front arms using M3x10 screws.
+7. Attach two 15 mm spacers to the top carbon deck and the front arms using M3x10 screws (this was already described in the "Frame Assembly" section, p.
+2).

     <div class="image-group">
         <img src="../assets/4/21.png" width=300 class="zoom border">